arrow Products

 Assess what to move, and what to improve

-Before you migrate a single article, run a full content audit to assess the condition and volumes of what you have.
-A clear picture of how many articles, images, entities, authors, content types etc. you have, you can start to estimate the best approach and timescales.
+Before you migrate a single article, run a full content audit to assess the volume and condition of your existing content.
+With a clear picture of how many articles, images, entities, authors, content types etc. you have, you can start to estimate the best approach and timetable.

-This is your chance to decide what you want to take with you, or leave behind.
-For larger sites with millions of pieces of content dating back perhaps decades, this can quickly become overwhelming and completely stall progress.
-To make this stage of a content migration more manageable, it is useful to identify and prioritise the current highest-value content first - the pieces still bringing in traffic, supporting SEO, or are crucial to your site’s authority - and move it first, before the next phases of content.
+This is when to decide what to take with you and what should be left behind.
+To make this stage manageable, identify and prioritise the current highest-value content first - those pieces still bringing in traffic, supporting SEO, or are crucial to your site’s authority - and move those first.
 No need to try and eat the whole pie at once.

-A content migration isn’t just a chance to assess what content to move, but also to work out what needs improving.
+A content migration isn’t limited to assessing what content to move, but also to work out what content needs improving.

 Every CMS has its own way of handling content types, metadata, tags, media assets etc., and if you have not yet done so now is the time to think about your structured content models, reusable components, editorial workflows, and more.
 Keep your new CMS provider or integrator closely involved during this phase and lean on their experience to avoid miscategorising content and other roadblocks down the line.